mikelevins/bard/docs/bard.md

 `when`

-A synonym for `(if ...` in the case that there is no form to execute if the test returns false.
+A variant of `if`; the expression

+    (when x a b c)

+means the same thing as

+    (if x
+      (begin a b c)
+      nothing)

 `with-exit`

-Binds a variable to an exit function, then executes its body. `with-exit` implements a restrictired form of continuations, enabling Bard that executes within the `with-exit` body to at any time exit the form by calling the exit function.
+Binds a variable to an exit function, then executes the body.
+Code in the body of the `with-exit` form can jump out of it, return any value, by calling the exit function.